old-xebis/repository-template/README.md

   - Runs [nightly test set](tests/nightly.set) on scheduled pipeline runs
   - Skip GitLab CI run if commit message contains `[ci skip]` or `[skip ci]`, using any capitalization, or pass **git push option** `ci.skip` (`git push -o ci.skip` git >= 2.17, `git push --push-option=ci.skip` git >= 2.10)
 - Hooks could be skipped by setting `SKIP` variable to a comma-separated list of skipped hooks, for example, `SKIP=forbid-new-submodules,gitlab-ci-linter git commit`
+- Hooks could be run manually `pre-commit run -a --hook-stage manual`
 - When `feat` or `fix` commit is present, GitLab CI job `release` publishes release using [semantic-release/semantic-release](https://github.com/semantic-release/semantic-release)
   - When merged to the maintenance release branch (`N.N.x` or `N.x.x` or `N.x` with `N` being a number), publish maintenance [release](#releases)
   - When merged to `next`, `next-major`, `beta`, or `alpha` branch, publish pre-release [release](#releases)